EPIDURAL AND SPINAL CONSENT & ESTIMATION OF FEES

 Epidural Analgesia

-- Used for pain relief in labour and/or Caesarean Section
+- Used for pain relief during labour and/or Caesarean section

-- A very fine plastic catheter (tube) is placed in the epidural space
+- A very fine plastic catheter (tube) is placed into the epidural space around the spinal cord

-- On average takes 15-30 minutes to insert and start working
+- Typically takes 15–30 minutes to insert and start working

-- A single injection into the spinal fluid (no catheter)
+- A single injection is made into the spinal fluid (no catheter)

-- On average takes 5-10 minutes to insert and start working
+- Usually takes 5–10 minutes to insert and start working

 Common